phalcon-orphanage/docs/en/api/Phalcon_Logger_Exception.rst

 *extends* :doc:`Phalcon\\Exception <Phalcon_Exception>`

-Phalcon_Logger_Exception Exceptions thrown in Phalcon_Logger will use this class
+Exceptions thrown in Phalcon\\Logger will use this class

 Methods